 Duties and responsibilities

-For a period between 3 months and 1 year the intern will be responsible for a range of activities, including:
+For a period between 3 months and 1 year the intern will be responsible for a range of activities / or specific activity, including:

 – Advising and reporting on press freedom issues (English)